hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 You can explicitly control the height or width of a list.
 Any acceptable value (px, rem, em) can be declared:

+Note: The height property actually sets a max-height which prevents the list from growing past a certain height.

 ```handlebars
 <Hds::Dropdown @isInline={{true}} @height="250px" @width="250px" as |dd|>
   <dd.ToggleButton @text="Text Toggle" />